matuzo/HTMHell/hell/adventcalendar/2025/10/index.md

 ## 1st Rule of ARIA
 The **first rule** originally appeared in 2012 [Notes on using ARIA](https://www.tpgi.com/html5-accessibility-chops-using-aria-notes/), it was then moved to a new home [Using ARIA](https://w3c.github.io/using-aria/#rule1).

-It's not really a **rule**, in any formal sense.
-I just made it up.
-It has remained unchanged for 14 years, but it remains relevant today.
+It's not really a **rule** in any formal sense; I just made it up.
+It has remained unchanged for 14 years but remains relevant today.

 <blockquote>
 **First Rule of ARIA Use**